Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Without making too many excuses for myself, I really was subpar due to my illness, my lack of a good night's sleep and longing for the support of a close, loved one when I needed him most.
 I was very grateful for Glyvia that day.

 When I finally did catch up to Rich towards the end of the day, he was only minutes ahead of me, and was not relaxing and dining at my expense.
-In my exhaustion, the actual picture was not as ugly as I had made it.
+In my exhaustion, the actual picture was not as ugly as I had imagined it.

-This reminds me of a saying that my dear, now-deceased mother used to say to me, as a girl, whenever I was discouraged.
+This reminds me of a saying that my dear, now-deceased mother used to say to me as a girl, whenever I was discouraged.
 She would say, "Things will look better in the morning."
 I can hear her clearly.
 And of course, she was right.
 Things always did look better in the morning.

 Exhaustion does strange things to a pilgrimage traveler, and I was no exception on this day seven of my Camino Primitivo.